dyno-might/dyno-might.github.io/_posts/2021-11-30-effective-selfishness.md

 First, *someone* needs to do it, and effective altruists are well-positioned to do it and build their community.
 Pretty much everyone wants to make their life better.
 If you attract a lot of people and show them the power of ~~the dark side~~ utility functions and cost-benefit analysis, then they are one step away from joining effective altruism itself.
 And the effective altruism community has a comparative advantage---they've already built a culture and set of tools that are applicable.

 Second, most care in the world is self-care.
 I'm not making some [Howard Roark](https://en.wikipedia.org/wiki/The_Fountainhead)-type argument that altruism is bad, I'm just observing that if you collect all the selfish actions that an average person takes, they'll weigh 100× as much as their altruistic actions.
-If you make people even slightly better at helping themselves, that's a huge opportunity.
+If you make people even slightly better at helping themselves, that's a huge impact.

 Third, the act of *facilitating* effective selfishness is itself effective *altruism*.
 I'm going to use an example of my own here (even though it's indecorous) because it's the only thing I have numbers for.
 As I write this, something like 40,000 people have viewed my essay on [air quality](/air), which took me around 100 hours to write.
 Let's make some assumptions: